Katho162/KathoCore/README.md

 - [ ] Make a secure trading system.
 - [ ] Implement a mini criptocurrency as ecconomy.
 - [ ] Implement concurrency.
+- [ ] Implement a system to toggle plugin funcionalities.